andrewyen64/passwordGenerator/README.md

 * Include numeric characters
 * Include special characters

-Upon selecting all the options, a password is generated based on the user's responses.
+Upon selecting all the options, a password is generated based on the user's responses:

-An Image of the application:
 ![Image_of_App](https://raw.githubusercontent.com/andrewyen64/passwordGenerator/master/assets/images/password-gen.png)

 ## License